alexyandy2016/fractal/readme.md

 )

 // Respond json formatted success message
+// fractal.php provides configuration capability
-// The format can be configurable at fractal.successFormat success(string|array $message)
+success(string|array $message)

 // Respond 201
-// If a model is given at the first argument of this method,
+// If an Eloquent model is given at an argument,
 // the class tries its best to transform the model to a simple array created(string|array|\Illuminate\Database\Eloquent\Model $primitive)